 As we have detailed previously in Deliverable 2.2 (section 3.5), virtue ethics can be traced back to the philosophical writings of Plato, Aristotle, Socrates, and the Stoics.
 It claims that there is a kind of 'final good' which represents the desirable aims of someone's life, and against which these aims can be evaluated.
-All questions attached to right action are assessed against this final good - known as eudaimonia8.
+All questions attached to right action are assessed against this final good - known as eudaimonia.
 Virtue ethics tends to ask "What it is that will enable the agent to lead a life characterised by eudaimonia?" (p.
 1510).
 Eudaimonia is attained through enacting a virtuous life which revolves around training the emotions and motivations including the rationalizations that people make for their actions, in relation to what they might think about as developing rational understandings of how to act, and focuses on building 'good character'.
-Therefore, virtue ethics is concerned with questions such as "What is a good life?" or, more specifically, "What does it mean to be a good person?"9.
-Contemporary virtue ethics emerges from the work of Elizabeth Anscombe10, particularly in her foundational paper 'Modern Moral Philosophy' from 195811.
+Therefore, virtue ethics is concerned with questions such as "What is a good life?" or, more specifically, "What does it mean to be a good person?"
+9. Contemporary virtue ethics emerges from the work of Elizabeth Anscombe, particularly in her foundational paper 'Modern Moral Philosophy' from 1958.
 Anscombe wanted to refocus on Aristotle's ethics and the question of what a person of good character would do in specific ethical dilemmas.
 This means focusing on excellence, virtue, and eudaimonia, instead of duty, rights, and obligations, which were the typical concerns of popular consequentialist and deontological approaches.
-More recently Vallor12 applied a version of virtue ethics to the problems of technology, calling for a concerted collective effort to develop "technomoral virtues" that can guide the nature and direction of technical innovation in this rapidly changing world to ensure human flourishing.
+More recently Vallor applied a version of virtue ethics to the problems of technology, calling for a concerted collective effort to develop "technomoral virtues" that can guide the nature and direction of technical innovation in this rapidly changing world to ensure human flourishing.

 Virtue ethics offers an individualist approach that sits well with the ethos of technological development, focused as it is on augmenting and improving the self.
 The familiar rhetorical devices such as "technologies for good" or "don't be evil" speak to the idea that the virtuous moral choices of technology developers and designers can lead to bringing about a better life for all.
 From a virtue ethics point of view, such an outcome hinges on individuals actively cultivating particular virtues in themselves resulting in the kind of moral character that would lead to decisions with good outcomes.
 Despite this focus on the internal worlds of individuals, virtue ethics also emphasizes the importance of community.
-Sicart13 notes that communities "have the responsibility of creating the implicit and afforded codes of interpretation and conduct" (p.
+Sicart notes that communities "have the responsibility of creating the implicit and afforded codes of interpretation and conduct" (p.
 125) that come to define what constitutes a good life and the "right thing".
-Virtue ethics gives most importance to the individual as an ethical agent in their decisions and
+Virtue ethics gives most importance to the individual as an ethical agent in their decisions and practices and as a part of a community.
+MacIntyre calls this a social setting or a social milieu which influences the kinds of virtues that an individual may deem possible or viable as well as structures how virtues may or may not be expressed because people act not only in relation to virtues of the individual but also in various collective contexts; the relationships of 'we' as opposed to 'I'.

-8 Annas, J., 1993.
+&lt;sup>8 Annas, J., 1993.
 The morality of happiness.
-Oxford University Press, New York ; Oxford.
+Oxford University Press, New York; Oxford.

-9 White, R.J., 2008.
+&lt;sup>9 White, R.J., 2008.
 Radical virtues: Moral wisdom and the ethics of contemporary life.
 Rowman & Littlefield, Lanham, MD.

-10 Anscombe, G.E.M., 2005.
+&lt;sup>10 Anscombe, G.E.M., 2005.
 Human Life, Action and Ethics, Mary Geach and Luke Gormally eds.
 St. Andrews Studies in Philosophy and Public Affairs.
 Imprint Academic, Exeter.

-11 Anscombe, G.E.M., 1958.
+&lt;sup>11 Anscombe, G.E.M., 1958.
 Modern Moral Philosophy.
 Philosophy 33, 1-16.